ank-urG/toptunnel/openhands/custom_agents/pandas_migration_agent/README.md

 The Pandas Migration Agent is designed to handle the complex task of upgrading pandas versions in large codebases with multiple microservices.
 It automatically identifies deprecated features, applies migration rules, runs tests in both environments, and generates detailed reports.

+**Core Philosophy: "If it ain't broke, don't fix it!"** - The agent only modifies code that actually has compatibility issues.
+If your code already works in both pandas 0.19.2 and 1.1.5, it won't be touched.

 ## Key Features

 ### 🔍 Intelligent Code Analysis